Blairlogie

 Blairlogie is a village in the Stirling council area of Scotland, situated at the base of the great southern rock-face of Dumyat between Stirling and Menstrie.

 Blairlogie, formerly Blair, forms part of Logie parish, formerly in Perthshire, and the ancient Logie Kirk lies to the west.
-It comprises mainly 17th-19th century cottages and was one of central Scotland's earliest Conservation areas, designated in 1969.
+It comprises mainly 18th century cottages and a few larger houses like Telford House and Croft House.
+There is also a former dissenting church dating from 1762 with an adjoining manse of 1843.
+The centre of the village is 'The Square' set around the crossroads of the former high road which was bypassed with a new road in the early nineteenth century.
+It was designated as one of central Scotland's earliest Conservation areas in 1969.

 At the foot of Castle Law (and giving its name to the hill) stands Blairlogie Castle (also known as "The Blair"), built in 1543 by Alexander Spittal.
 The castle and surrounding estate was purchased by Lt Col Hare of Calder Hall in 1891 who modernised it.

 An abandoned copper mine lies to the east of the village.